waimea-hwstringer/300dtd-finance-website/docs/0-requirements.md

 ## Social

-The social implication essentially means how the website affects its users and society as a whole.
+The social implication means how the website affects its users and society as a whole.

 ### Relevance to the System

 My website will have a very wide range of users, that may not have a whole lot in common.
+I should keep that users of the site must

 Replace this text with an explanation of why the implication is relevant to this particular project.

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+ I will need to consider the diverse group of people using the site.
+People will have different beliefs, cultures and identities.
+I should use neutral terms and phrasings, and not include polarising language.
+When testing my site, I should ask if users feel offended by anything.
+This will guarantee that my site will be socially sensitive and modern.

 ## Accessibility

-Replace this text with a clear explanation of what the implication means.
+The accessibility implication means that the site should be available to all end users regardless of their device, capabilities or skill set.

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+Accessibility is a necessity when it comes to designing a website.
+Users will have different devices that they use the site on.
+They will also have different conditions and abilities that will dictate how they use the website.

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I should test the website on a variety of devices, such as laptops, tablets and mobile phones to ensure that it is accessible on all devices.
+I must also make sure that people with different capabilities are able to easily use the site.
+For example, when deciding a colour palette I should keep in mind that some users may be colour blind.
+I should check that the palette still looks good by validating this with a colour blind tester.

 ## End Users

-Replace this text with a clear explanation of what the implication means.
+End users are the people that use your website.

 ### Relevance to the System